Australia's marine regions

-The Water Quality Guidelines summarise high-level guidance on the management context, ecological descriptions, biological indicator selection and other advice for each of Australia’s six marine planning regions as well as for the Great Barrier Reef Marine Park (which represents the inshore portion of the Coral Sea Marine Region).
+The Water Quality Guidelines provide high-level guidance on the management context, ecological descriptions, biological indicator selection and other advice for five of Australia’s six marine planning regions as well as for the Great Barrier Reef Marine Park (which represents the inshore portion of the Coral Sea Marine Region).

 Find guidance for your marine region

-The Australian Government’s marine bioregion planning process defined 5 marine regions for Australia’s marine and coastal environments based on the Interim Marine and Coastal Regionalisation of Australia (IMCRA 3.0).
+The Australian Government’s marine bioregion planning process defined 6 marine regions for Australia’s marine and coastal environments.

 A marine bioregional plan has been developed for each region that describes its marine environment and conservation values, sets out broad biodiversity objectives, identifies regional priorities and outlines strategies and actions to address these priorities.